Knowing What's Missing: Assessing Information Sufficiency in Question Answering: Results and Discussion

 \section{Results and Discussion}

-Our experiments are designed to answer four key research questions. \textbf{(RQ1)} How does our framework perform on complex inferential tasks compared to the baselines? \textbf{(RQ2)} Can the framework identify multiple and diverse types of missing information? \textbf{(RQ3)} How does the framework adapt to different sufficiency criteria, from pragmatic inference to strict literal matching? \textbf{(RQ4)} What is the role of the verification step?
+Our experiments are designed to answer five key research questions. \textbf{(RQ1)} How does our framework perform on complex inferential tasks compared to the baselines? \textbf{(RQ2)} Can the framework identify multiple and diverse types of missing information? \textbf{(RQ3)} How does the framework adapt to different sufficiency criteria, from pragmatic inference to strict literal matching? \textbf{(RQ4)} What is the role of the verification step? \textbf{(RQ5)} What is the impact of model choice and size on each pipeline stage?